Hartford Financial Management Inc. Sells 331 Shares of Carrier Global Co. (NYSE:CARR)

 Analysts Set New Price Targets

 A number of research firms have weighed in on CARR.
-Credit Suisse Group set a $41.00 target price on Carrier Global in a report on Tuesday, July 19th.
-Mizuho reduced their target price on Carrier Global from $45.00 to $38.00 and set a “neutral” rating on the stock in a report on Monday, July 18th.
+Barclays reduced their target price on Carrier Global from $50.00 to $47.00 and set an “overweight” rating on the stock in a report on Friday, July 8th.
+Bank of America downgraded Carrier Global from a “buy” rating to a “neutral” rating in a report on Wednesday, May 18th.
 Jefferies Financial Group reduced their target price on Carrier Global from $55.00 to $47.00 in a report on Friday, July 15th.
-Barclays reduced their target price on Carrier Global from $50.00 to $47.00 and set an “overweight” rating on the stock in a report on Friday, July 8th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their target price on Carrier Global from $49.00 to $43.00 in a report on Monday, July 18th.
+KeyCorp reduced their target price on Carrier Global from $48.00 to $44.00 and set an “overweight” rating on the stock in a report on Monday, July 18th.
+Finally, Mizuho reduced their target price on Carrier Global from $45.00 to $38.00 and set a “neutral” rating on the stock in a report on Monday, July 18th.
 Ten analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
 According to MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $48.60.

 About Carrier Global